djhohnstein/GitSecrets/Readme.md

 ## Description

-GitSecrets is a python script to automate the searching of secrets in both Github and Github Enterprise environments.
+GitSecrets is a *Python 3* project to automate the searching of secrets in both Github and Github Enterprise environments.
 Often times organizaitons will manage source code through an internal Github Enterprise repository; however, in larger organizations searching through thousands of repos is unfeasible.
 This script aims to eliminate the overhead in searching through repositories manually.

 ## Modes